 Some of the nests were still being used, some had been taken over by spiders and others appeared empty.
 It is quite common for Colletes sp. to nest in dense aggregations like this where the ground is suitable.

-Xylocopa sp. (above right and below left) are also known as Giant carpenter bees.
+Xylocopa sp. (above and below) are also known as Giant carpenter bees.
 There are over 750 species world wide; mainly topical and sub-tropical.
 They nest in dead and live wood, and some even nest in bamboo stems.
 They may reuse the tunnels from a previous generation.
-Females will guard their nests against predators and also against other females who mat attempt to clear out a ready made tunnel and lay their own eggs.
+Females will guard their nests against predators and also against other females who might attempt to clear out a ready made tunnel and lay their own eggs.

-Xylocopa virginica (above right).
+Xylocopa virginica, the Eastern carpenter bee, (above) has a forewing length of around 18.5 mm.
+It is found in Europe and North America.
+It has been recorded in England, however this was on an MOD site that regularly receives imports from the U. S. In Europe it flies in the early summer.
+In North America it is the most common carpenter found in the east.
 In March and April the males set up territories near where the females will be emerging so that they can mate.
 By May all the females will have emerged and mated, and the males have nothing more to do so they all die while the females are drilling their nests.
 Often 2 or 3 females will occupy the same tunnel, although only one will lay eggs and provision the cells.
 Often this female will be a bee who emerged as an adult the previous year, but never mated.
 The helpers are likely to be her nieces and they will guard the nest, and probably hope to lay their own eggs in it the following year.